Program description

 ELEC2390

-In this course, the apprentice will learn to describe the construction, characteristics, operation and maintenance requirements for DC motors, DC generators and generating systems.
-Apprentices will also be able to describe the application of cathodic protection systems, apply the principles of single-phase AC theory as well as connect single-phase AC RLC circuits and series, shunt and compound DC motors.
+Upon successful completion of this course, the apprentice will be able to describe the construction, characteristics, operation and maintenance requirements for DC motors, generators and generating systems as well as apply the principles of single-phase AC theory.

 Motor Controls and Devices